Case Study · Engineering Recipe

 No. The toolbox is private.
 It is operated by one person and applied to your business pages through an AI App Development engagement, not licensed.

 No. Nobody can responsibly guarantee a ranking.
-The defensible claim is that a recipe that already produced a first-page Cape Town result, applied with judgement, is more likely to produce a result than generic AI content that has never ranked anything.
+The defensible claim is that an engineered recipe with governance gates and proper entity signals, applied with judgement, is more likely to produce a result than generic AI content with none of those properties.

 Does the same approach work for LLM answer engines like ChatGPT, Claude, Perplexity, and Gemini?

 Yes.
-The same engineering that ranks pages in Google also makes them citable in LLM answer engines: strong entity definitions, paragraph-level facts, FAQ schema, citable URLs, and consistent identity across pages.
+The same engineering that earns search visibility also makes pages citable in LLM answer engines: strong entity definitions, paragraph-level facts, FAQ schema, citable URLs, and consistent identity across pages.

 How is an engagement scoped?

-One ranking goal at a time.
+One outcome at a time.
 Fit is decided in a consultation.
 Every enquiry is reviewed personally — you will be told on the call if it is not a fit.

 Have a project in mind?